LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It would also mean less need for hacky mocking to prevent execution from going further.

 #### Interpretation

 The exact interpretation of this rule can vary.
 NASA's Power of 10 says 60 lines of code, but generally what can be printed on a single page in standard reference format.
 The JPL Coding Standard says 60 lines of text, but includes 60 lines of code from the Power of 10.
 TigerBeetle uses a hard limit of 70 lines.
 The Spinroot site says 60 is typical, but an reasonable value between 50 - 100 works.
-Spinroot's interpretation of what a line is is defined by actual code excluding comments and empty lines.
+Spinroot's interpretation is defined by actual code excluding comments and empty lines.
-They take the file and normalize to count each line.
+They take the file and normalize it to account for different styles and then count each line.

-##### All the Single Lines
+#### All the Single Lines

 What every interpretation had in common though, was that each statement and declaration should be on separate lines.
 This is to avoid cheating the rule with statements like `unsigned int i, n, h, w, x, y, mw;` or `int i, j = 1`.
 It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are ints.
 You would need to do `int* x, *y, *z` instead to make them all pointers.
 Statements that can create confusion at first glace like `int i, j = 1` are also avoided.
-Here both i and j are assigned one, but at first glance be seen as i assinged a default value and j as 1.
+Here both i and j are assigned one, but at first glance it can seen as if i is assigned a default value and j as 1.
 Some more examples I will provide below.
 ```
 /* not abiding by rule */